EthanL06/Minimalist-Tic-Tac-Toe/README.md

 # Minimalist Tic-Tac-Toe

-> The classic Tic-Tac-Toe game with a minimalist, sleek, modern design incorporated with smooth transitions to play with friends and family.
+> The classic Tic-Tac-Toe game with a minimalist, sleek, modern design incorporated with smooth, satisfying, seamless transitions to play with friends and family.
 > Live website found [here](https://ethanl06.github.io/Minimalist-Tic-Tac-Toe/)

 # Built With